emilioziniades/pi-speaker/README.md

 ## Caveat

-Do not blindly run scripts off the internet.
-Do your own auditing.
-This script makes use of sudo commands to install the relevant libraries and update the configuration and systemd service files.
+This script makes use of sudo commands to install the relevant libraries and update the configuration and systemd service files as root.
 Read through the script and ensure you are happy with what is being executed.

 ## Instructions